 - Office Documents

 While traditional hard-copy document storage is a longtime business strategy for document management, paper records are costly—both in terms of storage as well as the time wasted to manage and retrieve documents.

 Furthermore, paper documents and records are wasteful when multiple copies need to be made for meetings or collaborative projects only to be discarded soon after.

-Compounded by the fact that wherever they’re stored paper documents are more prone to environmental damage, a DMS not only saves resources, but can also provides protection against the ensuing chaos and time lost from losing documents.
+Compounded by the fact that wherever they’re stored, paper documents are more prone to environmental damage.
+A DMS not only saves resources, but can also provides protection against the chaos and time lost from losing documents.

 Electronic document management systems and software are especially useful for large-scale companies and organizations like hospitals.
 Rather than being hosted and maintained by an external service vendor, a DMS is self-managed and doesn’t require an internet connection to a remote host service—as a result providing faster access and use.